History of the British Isles: Russia, France and the Ottoman Empire

+In 1853, Britain and France intervened in the Crimean War against Russia.
+They captured the Russian port of Sevastopol, compelling Tsar Nicholas I to ask for peace.
+The war brought exceptionally high casualty rates, largely due to the spread of disease.
+In response, Florence Nightingale, the founder of modern nursing, implemented strict sanitary protocols during the treatment of soldiers.

-One nagging fear was the possible collapse of the Ottoman Empire.
-It was well understood that a collapse of that country would set off a scramble for its territory and possibly plunge Britain into war.
+Beginning in the 1870s, concern grew within Britain regarding a potential collapse of the Ottoman Empire.
+It was believed that a collapse of the empire would set off a scramble for its territory and possibly plunge Britain into war.
 To head that off Britain sought to keep the Russians from occupying Constantinople and taking over the Bosporous Strait, as well as from threatening India via Afghanistan.
-In 1853, Britain and France intervened in the Crimean War against Russia.
-Despite mediocre generalship, they managed to capture the Russian port of Sevastopol, compelling Tsar Nicholas I to ask for peace.
-It was a frustrating war with very high casualty rates—the iconic hero was Florence Nightingale.

 The next Russo-Ottoman war in 1877 led to another European intervention, although this time at the negotiating table.
 The Congress of Berlin blocked Russia from imposing the harsh Treaty of San Stefano on the Ottoman Empire.
 Despite its alliance with the French in the Crimean War, Britain viewed the Second Empire of Napoleon III with some distrust, especially as the emperor constructed ironclad warships and began returning France to a more active foreign policy.